59 Low Growing Perennial Plants For Garden Edges and Borders

 This short perennial plant is often used for shaded borders and container gardens.

-Japanese Forest Grass resembles a waterfall, with its long, thin green and white striped leaves cascading over one another.
+Japanese forest grass resembles a waterfall, with its long, thin green and white striped leaves cascading over one another.
 In the fall, its leaves turn an orangish-bronze color.
-Although it produces flower stalks in the mid-summer, this isn’t the kind of plant to purchase for them.

-You should offer your Japanese Forest Grass full or partial shade with lots of soil moisture.
-It’s a slow-growing grass, so it’ll take time for it to reach its 24-inch tall adult height.
-Japanese Forest Grass grows best in USDA Zones 5-9.
+You should offer your Japanese forest grass full or partial shade with lots of soil moisture.
+It’s a slow-growing grass, so it’ll take time for it to reach its 18-inch tall adult height.
+Japanese forest grass grows best in zones 5-9.

 Japanese Onion